Adding context to errors in Go

 These benchmarks measure the cost of constructing wrapped errors with two context fields in a tight loop.

-The output of the benchmarks shows that github.com/ygrebnov/errorc.With is significantly faster than fmt.Errorf:
+The benchmark output shows that github.com/ygrebnov/errorc.With is significantly faster than fmt.Errorf in this scenario:

 BenchmarkWith-8 53965288 21.81 ns/op